 - I Remove the lens cap. - 2 Plug the power cord into the side of the projector, then plug it into your electrical outlet.
-A surge-protected power strip is recommended. - The fans start to run, and the Lamp LED on the top of the projector (Figure 12 on page 16) lights orange until the software has initialized.
-When initialization is complete, the Lamp LED lights green.
-A green Lamp LED indicates that you can press the lamp on/off button to turn the lamp on and off. - 3 Turn on the lamp by pressing the lamp on/off button on the keypad (see Figure 12 on page 16). - The startup screen appears. - 4 If you connected a video player, turn it on. - The video image should display on the projection screen.
-If a computer source is active, press the source button on the keypad (page 16) or the video button on the remote to display your video image.
-You can select a default source to determine which source the projector examines first during power-up for active video; see "Default Source" on page 25. - Use the volume buttons to adjust the volume. - 5 Turn on your computer. - The computer image should display on the projection screen.
+A surge-protected power strip is recommended. - 3 Press the Power button on the side of the projector. - The fans start to run, the LED on the top of the projector (Figure 13 on page 18) lights green, and the startup screen appears.
+It takes about one minute for the image to achieve full brightness. - 4 If you connected a video player, turn it on. - The video image should display on the projection screen.
+If a computer source is active, press the source button on the keypad (page 18) or the video button on the remote to display your video image.
+You can select a default source to determine which source the projector examines first during power-up for active video; see "Default Source" on page 28. - Use the volume buttons to adjust the volume. - 5 Turn on your computer. - The computer image should display on the projection screen.
 If a video source is active, press the source button on the keypad or the computer button on the remote to display your computer's image.
-Make sure your laptop's external video port is activated; see "Portable and Laptop Activation Chart" on page 40 for details. - If necessary, make adjustments to the image using the projector's on-screen menus.
-To open the menus, press the menu button on the keypad or remote, then select the Display or Image sub-menu.
-For more information about the menus, see page 18.
+Make sure your laptop's external video port is activated; see "Portable and Laptop Activation Chart" on page 43 for details. - If necessary, make adjustments to the image using the projector's on-screen menus.
+To open the menus, press the menu button on the keypad or remote, then select the Display or Image menu.
+For more information about the menus, see page 20.